FdelMazo/obliquestrategies/README.rst

 To understand more about this method, you should read `<http://www.rtqe.net/ObliqueStrategies>`_ which also serves as the original sources for every deck in this module.

 This Python module and terminal command gives you one Oblique Strategy per run, taken from any of the original three decks or from the fourth special one.
+This comprises the first edition (1975), the second one (1978), the third one (1979), and the fourth one (1996), which has a `pretty interesting story <http://www.rtqe.net/ObliqueStrategies/Edition4.html>`_

 ------------